psycopg/psycopg/docs/adaptation.rst

         specified the conversion might be inaccurate, for instance it will not be possible to know the connection encoding or the server date format.
     :type context: `~psycopg3.Connection`, `~psycopg3.Cursor`, or `Transformer`

+    .. attribute:: format
+        :type: Format

+        The format this class dumps, `~Format.TEXT` or `~Format.BINARY`.
+        This is a class attribute.

     .. automethod:: dump